nexus-link/nexus-code-examples/NetCoreAdapter/README.md

 ## Highlights of challenges

+The core challenge is that the CRM system (`Crm.System`) is modeled differently and behave differently from what the contract (`BusinessApi.Contracts`) says.
+The adapter (`Crm.NexusAdapter.Service`) is where we add code to translate between the contract and the actual system.
+The code for this is located in the `Capabilities.OnBoarding.Logic` part of that project.

 ### The data model differs

 The data model for the OnBoarding capability in project `BusinessApi.Contracts` is different from the data model in project `Crm.System`.
 Mapping between these models is the main task of the adapter.
-That is done in the `Capabilities.OnBoarding.Logic` part of the code.